In this blog post, I’m going to be doing a review of RewardDollars.co so you can know Is Reward Dollars A Scam?

 Do they really have members who have made $1,000 bucks in 20 days?

 How is that possible when you have to wait 30 days to cash out?

 Look at the dates on these so-called “payment proofs.”

-That’s impossible when Reward Dollars was established March 30,2020.
+That was impossible when Reward Dollars was established on March 30, 2020.

 More lies piling up like a heaping stack of cow dung.

 I could spend hours on this, but I won’t.

 There are so many discrepancies it will make your head hurt.